-Business Travel Accident Insurance coverage pays a benefit of four times your Pay, up to \$500,000, to you or your beneficiary in case of accidental death, dismemberment, or Total and Permanent Disability (as defined in the Glossary) while you are traveling on a Business Trip (as defined in the Glossary).
+Business Travel Accident Insurance coverage pays a benefit of four times your Pay, up to \$500,000, to you or your beneficiary in case of accidental death, dismemberment, or Total and Permanent Disability while you are traveling on a Business Trip.
 This coverage is provided automatically, at no cost to you.